d-bl/GroundForge/docs/help/Whiting-Index.md

 Table
 -----

-* The images link to the corresponding page in the book.
+* The images link to the corresponding page of the book.
+  Though not all pages benefit because of poor originals, these links go to scans with the best known resolution.
-* The `diagr` links go to customizable diagrams.
+* The `diagr` links (**53 done, 41 to go**) lead to customizable diagrams.
 * More [notes](#notes).

+The page [history] (and older [changes]) may show when a pattern was last fixed, and who authored the fix.
+For that purpose, the maintainer needs to list the changed/added patterns in the _edit note_.

 [c]: /GroundForge/sheet.html?patch=88%0A11;bricks&patch=66%0A22;bricks&patch=88%0A99%0A11%0A00;bricks&patch=66%0A11%0A88%0A22;bricks&patch=66%0A99%0A22%0A00;bricks
 [t]: /GroundForge/sheet.html?patch=53%0A53%0A53%0A5-;bricks&patch=5663%0A5663;checker&patch=53%0A5-;bricks&patch=563%0A563%0A563;checker&patch=53%0A53;checker&patch=5632%0A5632;checker&patch5353%0A5353;bricks&patch=5-%0A-5;checker&patch=5353%0A5353%0A5-5-%0A-5-5;checker&patch=5632%0A56-2%0A5-5-%0A-535;checker&patch=53%0A5-%0A-5%0A5-;bricks&patch=44%0A77%0A44%0A77;bricks&patch=44%0A44%0A77%0A77;bricks&patch=66%0A88%0A66%0A11;bricks&patch=66%0A66%0A88%0A11;checker&patch=66%0A66%0A99%0A00;checker&patch=6;checker&patch=566-%0A66-5%0A6-56%0A-566;checker